zhansa001/OS_Project2/README.md

 4 3 3

 # Compilation:
-To compile and the banker.cpp, use the following commands:
+To compile and run the banker.cpp, use the following commands:

 g++ banker.cpp -o banker